KarolGorski/Unity-RigidbodyCharacter-Prototype/README.md

 Left-click/left Ctrl - shooting

 Green powerups grants +50% to move and jump velocity.
-Character controller is made on Rigidbody and Velocity change.
+Character controller is based on Rigidbody and AddForce's Velocity change.